lafriedel/100-days-of-code/log.md

 **Today's Progress**: Still working with Javascript on freeCodeCamp.
 Today it was accessing information in objects, nested objects, and nested arrays, and I began working with for loops.

 **Thoughts:** Feeling good about it.
 Although I know when I get to the first project challenge using Javascript, there's going to be a dip in my confidence for sure!

+### R1D15: 1/22/18

+**Today's Progress**: Still working with Javascript on freeCodeCamp.
+More work with for loops, nested for loops, while loops.

+**Thoughts:** I'm realizing my logic is there, but my syntax/code isn't correct all the time.
+For example, I had to access a property within an array and I forgot that .hasOwnProperty exists, so I tried accessing it in a different way.
+But at least I knew I had to access it!
+I'm getting there.